 - Group Type: List (group) or bin.

-- Bin Type: There are tow option such as Size of Bins or Number of Bins
+- Bin Type: There are two option such as Size of Bins or Number of Bins

 - Min and Max Value: Minimum and maximum values present in the selected Fields.
-Here, it is Product Key
+Here, it is the Product Key.

 If you selected the Bin Type as the Size of Bins, then you have to specify the Bin size (static Number)